jenkinsci/plugin-installation-manager-tool/README.md

 * `CACHE_DIR`: used to configure the directory where the plugins update center cache is located.
 By default it will be in `~/.cache/jenkins-plugin-management-cli`, if the user doesn't have a home directory when it will go to: `$(pwd)/.cache/jenkins-plugin-management-cli`.

 * `JENKINS_UC_DOWNLOAD`: used to configure the URL from where plugins will be downloaded from.
+When this value is set, it replaces the plugin download URL found in the `update-center.json` file with `${JENKINS_UC_DOWNLOAD}/plugins`.
 Often used to cache or to proxy the Jenkins plugin download site.
 If set then all plugins will be downloaded through that URL.
+To use a custom URL, use `JENKINS_UD_DOWNLOAD_URL`.

+* `JENKINS_UC_DOWNLOAD_URL`: used to configure a custom URL from where plugins will be downloaded from.
+When this value is set, it replaces the plugin download URL found in the `update-center.json` file with `${JENKINS_UC_DOWNLOAD_URL}`.
+Often used to cache or to proxy the Jenkins plugin download site.
+If set then all plugins will be downloaded through that URL.
+To use a conventional download center url, use `JENKINS_UD_DOWNLOAD`.

 * `JENKINS_UC_HASH_FUNCTION`: used to configure the hash function which checks content from UCs.
 Currently `SHA1` (deprecated), `SHA256` (default), and `SHA512` can be specified.

 #### Plugin Input Format